codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 The example is valid for the tunnel-based access mode.
 For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in [Step 3: Install Hybrid GitOps Runtime](#step-3-install-hybrid-gitops-runtime).

 Depending on your configuration:
 * If you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
 See [Optional GitOps Runtime configuration](#optional-gitops-runtime-configuration) in this article.
-* If you installed the GitOps Runtime on a cluster with Argo CD, you can [migrate native Argo CD Applications](#migrate-argo-cd-applications-to-codefresh-gitops) to GitOps applications.
+* If you installed the GitOps Runtime on a cluster with Argo CD, you can [migrate Community Argo CD Applications](#migrate-argo-cd-applications-to-codefresh-gitops) to GitOps applications.

 By default, the GitOps Runtime can deploy to the cluster it is installed on.
 You can add [Git Sources]({{site.baseurl}}/docs/installation/gitops/git-sources), use [Terraform to connect external clusters]({{site.baseurl}}/docs/installation/gitops/managed-cluster/#add-a-managed-cluster-with-terraform), and [create and deploy GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application/).